chen1tian/ExcelToPdf/doc/README_En.md

 - [WkHtmlToPdf-DotNet](https://github.com/HakanL/WkHtmlToPdf-DotNet)
 - [NPOI](https://github.com/nissl-lab/npoi/wiki/How-to-use-NPOI-on-Linux)

+This project also provides a simple encapsulation of customizations, see the customization section of the documentation.

 ## Sample

-For details, please refer to `ExcelToPdfSample/Pages/Index.cshtml.cs`.
+For details, please refer to `ExcelToPdfSample` project.

 ```csharp
 public void OnPostSample2()